 Chances are you haven’t given enough thought to the applicant tracking systems.
 You need to ensure your resume is optimized according to the Applicant Tracking System (ATS) because most companies are using this system to screen applicants.
 If your resume isn’t optimized, it won’t be read by the hiring authorities, irrespective of how perfect you are for the job.

 Basically, there are two important factors that determine the ability of your resume to pass through the applicant tracking system successfully —written words and their formatting.
 Below are 6 tips that will help you get your resume seen by the hiring authorities:

 - Keep the formatting simple.
 Don’t use footers, headers (not even for contact details), symbols, lines, templates, borders, or shading.

 - Always customize your resume according to the requirements as mentioned in the job description.
 If it is too generalized, it won’t make it through the system.
 Add targeted, relevant phrases and keywords as per the position.
 Talk specifically; for instance, instead of writing ‘image-editing software’, use ‘Adobe Photoshop’.

 - Find out phrases and keywords that relate to your intended job position.
 Add them as achievement-oriented, descriptive bullet points instead of just listing your competencies or skills.

 - Editing is another crucial part of optimizing your resume.
 Be sure that there are no spelling errors because the ATS will not read them.
 If the resume passes the ATS screening, it will be again reviewed by recruiters.
-So double check it before sending.
+So double-check it before sending it.

 - Pay attention to your skills section.
 Since employers are in search of technical or specialized skills, you have to be careful while mentioning what you can do.
 Add extra skills you’ve learned, like competencies, computer programs, strengths or anything that can make you stand out.